olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 2. Built machine learning models for the predictions tasks
 3. Evaluated and compared the performance of various algorithms

 In the second improved model, I took into account the complexity of time series data, since past vital signs and how they previously fluctuated can be strong indicators of the current condition of a patient.
-The problem is still modeled as a binary classification problem, but now with time series data as a predictor.
-In this part, I had to compute features to model temporal data and use it for mortality prediction at any point in time.
+The improved model of patient mortality is still a binary classification, but I now included temporal features from the time series of the vital signs data.
+For example, I added information about the health state of the patient from previous points in time e.g. the previous hours, the mean/median/min/max value of the last 6 hours, etc.

 From there, I explored the pros and cons of each model, the challenges of using time series data and compared the different approaches while providing discussions on the analysis & results.